 Source of Energy

-It is a potent source of energy.
+The sun is a potent source of energy.
 It is said that in one minute, the Sun gives the Earth enough energy to meet the Earth's power needs for a year.
 This seems to be the best solution to this unfortunate reality.
 Accounting for only 5 percent of the world's population, Americans consume 26 percent of the world's energy.
-Solar energy is clean, does not impact the environment negatively, and best of all, is free for the taking.
-By installing a solar panel in your home, you are utilizing this enormous source of free energy, and also slashing your bills significantly, not to mention saving the planet!

 How Solar Panels Save Money?